-What do you do if your interactive wand stops working at the Wizarding World of Harry Potter?
+What do you do if your Universal Studios Harry Potter wand stops working at the Wizarding World of Harry Potter?
 You visit Ollivander’s wand repair, of course!

 We weren’t surprised when Max was borderline obsessed with the interactive wand tricks at WWOHP.
 He’s the same kid who is STILL on the lookout for hidden Mickeys in all aspects of his life.